The Disneyland Paris Castle: Full Guide to Le Château de la Belle au Bois Dormant!

 Gardens of Wonder

-Right in front of the castle, surrounding Central Plaza, is the new Gardens of Wonder installment.
+Right in front of the Disneyland Paris castle, surrounding the Central Plaza, is the new Gardens of Wonder installment.

 To celebrate Disneyland Paris’s 30th anniversary, 30 sculptures were added to mark the occasion.